 - HIPAA Enforcement Rule.
 This rule establishes guidelines for investigations into HIPAA compliance violations.

-The HHS Office for Civil Rights (OCR), which enforces HIPAA, issued guidance in 2016 clarifying that cloud service providers and other business associates of healthcare organizations are covered by the HIPAA privacy, security and breach notification rules.
+The HHS Office for Civil Rights (OCR), which enforces HIPAA, performs audits and can issue penalties for HIPAA noncompliance.
 HIPAA violations can prove quite costly for healthcare organizations.

 HIPAA Privacy Rule

 The Standards for Privacy of Individually Identifiable Health Information, commonly known as the HIPAA Privacy Rule, establishes the first national standards in the United States to protect patients' personal or protected health information (PHI).

 HHS issued the rule to limit the use and disclosure of sensitive PHI.
 It seeks to protect the privacy of patients by requiring doctors to provide patients with an account of each entity to which the doctor discloses PHI for billing and administrative purposes, while still allowing relevant health information to flow through the proper channels.